3llomi/RecordView/README.md

 - [NetoDevel](https://github.com/NetoDevel) for some inspiration and some code in his lib [audio-recorder-button](https://github.com/safetysystemtechnology/audio-recorder-button)
 - [alexjlockwood](https://github.com/alexjlockwood) for making this Awesome tool  [ShapeShifter](https://shapeshifter.design/) which helped me to animate vectors easily

-- ~~[wnafee](https://github.com/wnafee) for his lib [vector-compat](https://github.com/wnafee/vector-compat) which helped me to make AnimatedVectorDrawable Compaitable in older APIs ~~ removed in latest version because the support library fixed the issue.